Azure/kubernetes-hackfest/labs/monitoring-logging/prometheus-grafana/README.md

         ```
     * If there is interest in how Prometheus Metrics and Custom Metrics can be added to an existing application take a look at the [GO Code](../../../app/sample-go/app.go).

+    * Get the IP address of the sample and send some requests to it to get some metrics loaded.

+        ```bash
+        kubectl get svc -n sample-app

+        # Either pop out to a browser or curl http://<ExternalIP>:8080
+        curl -H 'Cache-Control: no-cache' <ExternalIP>:8080

+        # To view the metrics endpoint
+        curl <ExternalIP>:8080/metrics
+        ```

 1. Check Metrics and Alerts are Working for Sample GO App

     * Using the technique above, port-forward to the Prometheus Dashboard.